Online LSAT Tutoring

 Free LSAT Practice Exam

 It is one thing to know the material, but when taking a standardized test, students also are expected to know how to apply their knowledge by answering questions formatted in a particular way.
 We encourage our students to practice real LSAT questions as much as possible.
-Our LSAT prep courses are meant to improve results, and to support this, we provide a free LSAT Practice Test to every student who purchases at least one hour or more of LSAT test prep with us.
+Our LSAT prep courses are meant to improve results, and to support this, we provide a free LSAT Practice Test to every student who purchases at least 12 hours or more of LSAT test prep with us.
 Through repeated practice on sample questions from previous versions of the exam, students will gain a better understanding of their competence on each section of the test.

 Law School Opportunities in Phoenix

 Phoenix, Arizona is a wildly diverse place and it is known for an immense number of things.
 It’s home to various competitive law schools.
 One of them is Arizona Summit Law School, dedicated to building up the range of abilities students need to become future pioneers.

 Arizona Summit Law School is an advanced elevated institution that educates its students to be successful in their pursuit of law.
 They provide pre-law programs for their current students and alumni.
 You must have a bachelor’s degree from an authorized undergraduate institution to be able to apply to their law school.
 But you can also apply before graduating if you have your degree in hand by the first day of classes.
 They require an LSAT score that is less than five years old.
 Rest assured that the LSAT is offered four times a year at the law school.
 If your scores don’t satisfy the admission criteria, you can submit an addendum that explains your past performance and why you believe you will be successful as an Arizona Summit Law School student.